-- 3 (Methods of Delivery and Utilization Controls) - 4 (Eligibility Standards and Methodology) - 6 (Coverage Requirements for Children's Health Insurance) - 7 (Quality and Appropriateness of Care) - 8 (Cost Sharing and Payment) - 11 (Program Integrity) - 12 (Applicant and Enrollee Protections) indicating State - Combination of Options- CHIP allows states to elect to use a combination of the Medicaid program and a separate child health program to increase health coverage for children.
+- 3 (Methods of Delivery and Utilization Controls) - 4 (Eligibility Standards and Methodology) - 6 (Coverage Requirements for Children's Health Insurance) - 7 (Quality and Appropriateness of Care) - 8 (Cost Sharing and Payment) - 11 (Program Integrity) - 12 (Applicant and Enrollee Protections) indicating State - end a separate child health program to increase health coverage for children.
 For example, a State may cover optional targeted-low income children in families with incomes of up to 133 percent of poverty through Medicaid and a targeted group of children above that level through a separate child health program.
 For the children the State chooses to cover under an expansion of Medicaid, the description provided under "Option to Expand Medicaid" would apply.
 Similarly, for children the State chooses to cover under a separate program, the provisions outlined above in "Option to Create a Separate Program" would apply.
 States wishing to use a combination of approaches will be required to complete the Title XXI State plan and the necessary State plan amendment under Title XIX.